wgm-applied-math/srbench/README.md

 - **TIR** - [paper](https://doi.org/10.1145/3597312)
 - **TPSR** - [paper](https://openreview.net/forum?id=0rVXQEeFEL)
 - **uDSR** - [paper](https://proceedings.neurips.cc/paper_files/paper/2022/file/dbca58f35bddc6e4003b2dd80e42f838-Paper-Conference.pdf)

+## Benchmark results

+We made available all of our experiments' results as `feather` files inside `/results/`.

+A detailed guide on how to reproduce the experiments by yourself is provided in `docs/user_guide.md`.

+The experiments are submitted locally or to a SLURM manager using shell scripts to pass arguments to the `experiment/analyze.py` script.
+The `analyze` file is the main entry point as it will parse the flags and create specific python commands to run each experiment independently.

 # References

 > **A paper containing the results from this repository is under review at GECCO 2025 Symbolic Regression Workshop.**